David J. Wales: Awards and honours

 Meldola Medal and Prize in 1992 and the Tilden Prize in 2015, both by the Royal Society of Chemistry.
 He was a Baker Lecturer at Cornell University in 2005, the Inaugural Henry Frank Lecturer at the University of Pittsburgh in 2007, Distinguished Lecturer at the National Institute of Standards and Technology, USA in 2018, and was awarded a Visiting Miller Professorship at the University of California, Berkeley, for 2020.
 He was the first recipient of the ICReDD Award, commemorating Professor Akira Suzuki, at Hokkaido University in 2020.
 Wales was elected a Fellow of the Royal Society (FRS) in 2016 and is also a Fellow of the Royal Society of Chemistry.

 He received a Humboldt Research Prize from the Alexander von Humboldt Foundation in 2020.
+In 2026 he became a Member of Academia Europaea and was elected a Foreign Fellow of the Indian National Science Academy.

 Academic appointments

 2025 Shri Gopal Rajgarhia International Senior Visitor, IIT Kharagpur.

 2024 Spotlight Talk, School of Natural and Biomedical Sciences, Warsaw.

 2024 Distinguished Visiting Professor, New York University.

 2023 Infosys Distinguished Visiting Professor, Harish-Chandra Research Institute, Allahabad.

 2023 International Lecture Series, Zhejiang University, China.

 2020-2025 International Chair, Institute for Artificial Intelligence, Cote d'Azur.

 2017- Chair of the Theory Group, Department of Chemistry, Cambridge University.

 2014 Telluride Science Research Centre 30th Anniversary Lecturer.

 2013-2018 Institute for Molecular Science, Japan, International Advisory Board.

 2012 Chair of Inaugural ESF Energy Landscapes Meeting.

 2017 Visiting Professor, Universidad de La Laguna.

 2011-2012 Visiting Professor, Université de Lyon.